sahaynitin/AMR-Url_Uploader-v2/README.md

   </a>

   <p align="center">
-    A simple url uploader bot with permenent thumbnail support .
+    A simple & Fastest Url uploader bot with permanent thumbnail support .
     <br />
    </strong></a>
     <br />
-    <a href="https://github.com/satyushree/AMR-Url_Uploader/issues">Report a Bug</a>
+    <a href="https://github.com/sahaynitin/AMR-Url_Uploader/issues">Report a Bug</a>
     |
-    <a href="https://github.com/satyushree/AMR-Url_Uploader/issues">Request Feature</a>
+    <a href="https://github.com/sahaynitin/AMR-Url_Uploader/issues">Request Feature</a>
   </p>
 </p>